awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

    start RABC
    ```

+## Monitoring Oracle GoldenGate<a name="Appendix.OracleGoldenGate.Monitoring"></a>

+When you use Oracle GoldenGate for replication, make sure that the Oracle GoldenGate process is up and running and the source and target databases are synchronized\.
+You can use the following monitoring tools:
++ [Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) is a monitoring service that is used in this pattern to monitor GoldenGate error logs\.
++ [Amazon SNS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_SetupSNS.html) is a message notification service that is used in this pattern to send email notifications\.

+For detailed instructions, see [Monitor Oracle GoldenGate logs by using Amazon CloudWatch](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/monitor-oracle-goldengate-logs-by-using-amazon-cloudwatch.html)\.

 ## Troubleshooting Oracle GoldenGate<a name="Appendix.OracleGoldenGate.Troubleshooting"></a>

 This section explains the most common issues when using Oracle GoldenGate with Amazon RDS for Oracle\.